From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Method

 Each generated code snippet is executed in an isolated environment.
-Candidates are rejected if Python parsing fails, if \texttt{Net} cannot be instantiated (e.g., missing arguments or incompatible dimensions), or if a dummy forward pass raises an exception (e.g., tensor shape mismatch).
-To ensure comparability across experimental cycles, all remaining candidates are subjected to a standardized training protocol on the CIFAR-10 dataset.
-Key hyperparameters---including the training/validation split, input resolution, optimization schedule, and batch size---are held constant.
+Candidates are rejected if Python parsing fails, if \texttt{Net} cannot be instantiated, or if a dummy forward pass raises an exception.
+All remaining candidates are subjected to a standardized training protocol on the target dataset, with hyperparameters---including the training/validation split, input resolution, optimization schedule, and batch size---held constant.
 Advanced data augmentation techniques derived from \citet{Aboudeshish2025augmentation} are utilized to maintain a consistent baseline.
-Implementation details for MinHash/LSH near-duplicate detection and novelty filtering (including shingle size, signature length, and thresholds) are provided in Appendix~\ref{app:method_details}.
+Implementation details for MinHash/LSH near-duplicate detection are provided in Suppl.~\S A.

-For each syntactically valid model $m$, the top-1 validation accuracy after a single epoch, denoted as $A(m)$, is recorded.
-This approach serves as a low-fidelity performance proxy, a common practice in NAS to balance computational efficiency with evaluative reliability \citep{ru2020speedy,zela2020understanding}.
-This standardized evaluation allows for the efficient ranking of model candidates while minimizing the computational overhead of full convergence training.
-Per-cycle summaries include the valid generation rate.